Alex-Rubanov/ecommerce-app/README.md

 <h1 align="center">Luxemart Ecommerce</h1>

-#### ( !important!
+####  !IMPORTATNT!
 If you would like to visit website please be aware that it will take some time for server to start.
-Thanks for your understanding and patience in advance. )
+Thanks for your understanding and patience in advance.
+---

 [LUXEMART ECOMMERCE WEB APPLICATION](https://luxemart-ecommerce.vercel.app/).